fxbriol/fxbriol.github.io/_pages/about.md

 ## News

+* Our paper on "Robust Bayesian inference for simulator-based models via the MMD posterior bootstrap" has been accepted as an *oral presentation* at [AISTATS 2022](http://aistats.org/aistats2022/).

 * Zhuo Sun and Takuo Matsubara each received a *Student Paper Award* from the section on Bayesian Statistical Science of the American Statistical Association for our papers on *"Vector-valued control variates"* and *"Robust generalised Bayesian inference for intractable likelihoods"*.

 * I am now affiliated to the recently-established [UCL ELLIS unit](https://ucl-ellis.github.io).